Saif64/jama-kapor/readme.md

-# This is a project for academic purpose
+# This is a project for both academic and CV purpose
 ## cse470